Woodz: 2020–present: Return to solo activities

 Woodz made a solo comeback on June 29, 2020, with his first extended play Equal and its lead single "Love Me Harder".
 His showcase was held online on the V Live platform on the same day; over 320,000 users watched the showcase concurrently, and it amassed over 200 million "hearts" on the platform.
 Woodz promoted "Love Me Harder" and the B-side track "Accident" on Korean music shows; he also performed other tracks on Equal, such as "Buck".
+Equal was named 4th Best K-pop Album by critics on Billboards Top 10 K-pop albums of 2020.

 Woodz made another comeback in 2020, with the release of his second extended play Woops! and its lead single "Bump Bump" on November 17.
 He promoted "Bump Bump" alongside the album track "Trigger" on South Korean music programs.
+"Bump Bump" was listed as 6th place by critics on Billboards 20 Best K-pop Songs of 2020.

 Woodz returned with a new single album Set on March 15, 2021, led by the single "Feel Like".

 He released his third extended play Only Lovers Left on October 5, 2021, featuring the double lead singles "Kiss of Fire" and "Waiting".
 He co-produced and co-wrote three songs in English for his international fans and expand his repertoire.
 He achieved his first music program win as a soloist on The Show.

 Woodz released his fourth extended play Colorful Trauma on May 4, 2022, with the lead single "I Hate You".
 On July 15, it was announced that Woodz would be holding the Woodz Live Colorful in Bangkok concert in Bangkok, Thailand on September 3.